 - Keyword Research: Use YouTube’s search bar to see what keywords people are typing.
 The suggestions are a great source of video ideas.

-- Make a Clickable Thumbnail: Use bright colors, clear text, and a compelling image of yourself or the video’s subject.
+- Make a Clickable Thumbnail: Use bright colors and clear text on your thumbnail.
+Add an eye-catching image of yourself or the video’s main subject.
+This makes people more likely to click and watch.

 - Write a Detailed Description: The more information you provide, the better.
 Include a timestamp for each section of your video.